Elastase

 In molecular biology, elastase is an enzyme from the class of proteases (peptidases) that break down proteins, specifically one that can break down elastin.
-In other words, the name only refers to the substrate specificity (i.e. what proteins it can digest), not to any kind of evolutionary grouping.
+In other words, the name generally refers to the substrate specificity (i.e. what proteins it can digest), not to any kind of evolutionary grouping.
+However, this definition is not always used consistently, and some related proteases like CELA3A and CELA3B, which mostly do not have the ability to break down elastin, have historically been called elastases.